Skip to content

 Visa Visa-free 30 days (~50 countries); 90-day / 180-day cap

-2026 registration rule Auto-registration at airport; online self-registration within 30 days from 1 July 2026
+2026 registration rule Auto-registration at airport on arrival; online self-registration within 30 days from 1 July 2026 for other cases

 Bus to city Routes 12 / 12A / 12B; ₸70 (Tolem card) / ₸100 (cash); 30–40 min